I served in the U.S. Coast Guard and then went to college. My interests are music, nature, biology, rural life, animals, and cars.

 Securing your apartment against intruders can be done without a lot of expense.
-Here are some low cost ways to be safer, even in a rougher part of town.
-An intruders enemy is time, noise and attention -- this can be used to your advantage.
-Below are 10 steps You can take for a plan that will:
+Here are some low-cost ways to be safer, even in a rougher part of town.
+An intruder's enemy is time, noise, and attention—this can be used to your advantage.
+Below, I've outlined steps you can take to develop a plan that will:

 - Get an immediate warning when an intruder attempts entry